Asian shares higher in thin holiday trading | Business

 - Thailand

-Shares rose Monday in Asia in thin post-Christmas holiday trading, with markets in Hong Kong, Sydney and several other places closed.
+Shares rose Monday in Asia in thin post-Christmas holiday trading, with markets in Europe, some Asian cities and the US closed.

 Last week, markets were jolted by a slight adjustment in the target range for the yield of long-term Japanese government bonds, viewing it as a sign the Bank of Japan might finally unwind its massive support for the economy through ultra-low interest rates and purchases of bonds and other assets.